Welcome to EWU Army ROTC

-Welcome to the Eastern Washington University (EWU) Reserve Officer Training Corps (ROTC) “Fighting Eagles” Battalion website.
-EWU Army ROTC has been training future leaders for our country since 1952.
-We want you to be part of the next generation of leaders our country needs.
-However, if you are unsure if military service is right for you, ROTC is the one way to explore military service WITHOUT actually being in the military.
-The first two years of the Military Science curriculum are open to all students, regardless of academic standing, without any military obligation.
-The last two years are only open to students who have entered a contract with the Army to continue ROTC and earn their degree.
+The best part?
+If you are unsure if military service is right for you, ROTC is the only way to explore military service WITHOUT actually being in the military or making an immediate commitment.
+The first two years of the Military Science curriculum are open to all students regardless of academic standing.
+Participation in classes does not result in any military obligation.
+All participants are referred to as "cadets" and we do have a rank structure so that everyone understands the cadet leadership roles and responsibilities within the program.
+This structure and hierarchy is part of the program that facilitates leadership and management skill development.
+The last two years are only open to students who have entered a contract with the Army to continue ROTC, earn their degree, and serve as U.S. Army officers after graduation.
 Completion of the Advanced Course qualifies students to earn a commission as a Second Lieutenant in the United States Army.
-Visit our ROTC News feed to learn more about the programs and activities our Cadets are involved in around campus and in the community.
+Visit our ROTC News feed to learn more about the programs and activities our cadets are involved in around campus and in the community.

 EWU ROTC also provides a number of extracurricular activities for both contracted and non-contracted Cadets.
 All Cadets can try out for our annual Ranger Challenge team.
 The team competes each fall quarter in a regional competition that tests the Cadets physical and mental stamina in a variety of military related events.
 All Cadets can also participate in our Cannon Crew and Color Guard teams that support the university's sports teams and important events.